Enaghbeg

-Enaghbeg (An tAonach Beag) is a townland located in the Barony of Tirawley, in the County of Mayo.
+Enaghbeg (An tAonach Beag) is a townland in the barony of Tirawley, in County Mayo, Ireland.
 It is in the Electoral Division of Deel, in a civil parish of Crossmolina.
 Agriculture is the primary economic activity.

 The townland is situated west of Crossmolina and north of the N59 main road to Belmullet.
 Enaghbeg borders the following other townlands: Ballinlabaun to the south; Freeheen to the east; Gortnahurra Upper to the west; Knockbaun to the east; Polladoohy to the west; Rathmore to the north and Tobermore to the south.
 It has an area of 1,622,994 m^{2} / 162.30 hectares / 1.6230 km^{2}.
 This is equivalent to 0.63 square miles or 401.05 acres / 401 acres, 0 roods, 8 perches.

 History

 Enaghbeg is marked on the 1670 Down Survey maps for County Mayo.
 The survey attributes ownership of the land to Andrew Ram, a Protestant.
 The townland is also mentioned in 1757 in a public announcement in Pue's Occurrences, an 18th-century Irish newspaper.
 The announcement makes reference to a legal dispute between two local landlords - George Jackson as plaintiff and Roger Palmer the elder and Roger Palmer the junior as defendants.
 The townland, along with neighboring districts, were put up for sale to resolve the dispute.
 In the announcement, Enaghbeg was also referred to as Lenagh.

 A number of residents are recorded as paying Tithes - taxes to the established Church of Ireland - in the Tithe Applotment Books of 1833.
 Prominent family names appearing in the register include Gill, Ruane, Mullen, Sweeney and McLoghlin.
-In the 1841 Census, Enaghbeg had a population of 161 Fifteen households are recorded in the 1901 census, with a population of 74, down from 96 inhabitants recorded in the 1891 census.
+In the 1841 census, Enaghbeg had a population of 161 Fifteen households are recorded in the 1901 census, with a population of 74, down from 96 inhabitants recorded in the 1891 census.